Nina Dobrev Flaunts Her Slender, World-Famous Figure In A Clingy Crimson Gown For ‘Vanity Fair’

 Her signature chestnut tresses are styled in a loose, wavy ponytail — her locks tumbling down at the nape of her neck to rest at her shoulders.
 Golden highlights can be seen throughout her hair, and the style looks casual yet chic at the same time.

-Nina accessorized her look with a red clutch, and a white ring.
+Nina accessorized her look with a red clutch and a white ring.
 Perfectly shaped eyebrows, some dark mascara, and a pretty nude lip were the cornerstones of her simple yet natural makeup look.
 She was backgrounded by a large Vanity Fair marketing display, complete with huge white lettering and stained wooden slats.

 In the caption attending the sultry yet stylish snapshot, Nina gave a big shout-out to Vanity Fair as she prepped to attend the Oscars.
 Her rabid fan base ate the missive up, showering her with over 100,000 likes and hundreds of comments in record time.